 As a fraud investigator of charities, I was not permitted to provide those I called the actual percentage of the charitable givers’ dollar going to support the organization’s stated cause, but I was able to tell them where to find that number.
 The very idea that I would call them to ask them questions about their charitable largess did raise some concerns about the institution they selected for their charity however, among some of the recipients of my phone call.

 The question I would’ve loved to ask those (too few in my humble opinion) that were concerned about the charitable institutions I was calling about, had my company allowed me to do so, is “Even though, as you say, it’s our responsibility to police this charity, will you continue to give to this charity?
 Even though you now wonder if the practices they engage in are, at the very least, questionable?”
 The answers, I believe, would’ve been fascinating for political scientists and psychologists to study, for it would’ve suggested that the most important part of charitable giving, for some, is to prove that they care, and the actual responsibility of seeing to it that people are helped is another entity’s responsibility.
-One could argue that with the busy lives most people lead, they cannot dot the I’s, and cross the T’s, and that they have to count on others to see to it that their generosity is pushed through to its end, but my firsthand experience with the altruism of others revealed to me that some people care more about caring than they do the ultimate reality of other people being helped.
+One could argue that with the busy lives most people lead, they cannot dot the I’s, and cross the T’s, and that they have to count on others to see to it that their generosity is pushed through to its end, but my firsthand experience with the altruism of others revealed to me that most people care more about caring than they do the ultimate reality of other people being helped.